Updated author rules and regulations

 Exceptions apply when its effects can not be captured in a screenshot or represented with a render.
 In this case, you are free to use other material as long as it depicts or represents your mod.

 Screenshots of objects like vehicles, paintjobs, weapons and peds must be well-lit.

 Credits, Permissions and copyright

-- Re-releases: You may not re-release an existing release from GTA5-Mods, unless the original author has given you permission.
+- Re-releases: You may not re-release an existing release from GTA5-Mods (or parts thereof), unless the original author has given you express permission.
 If you have made a change to their mod, prefer contacting them to add your changes to their existing upload.
 This includes mod packs.

 - Copyrighted media: You may not upload copyrighted media, unless you have permission from the rightholders.
 (E.g. an album of a popular artist uploaded as "loading music")